How to

 How to assembly

-Assembly is very easy and fast similar to stringing needle to a thread.
-To assembly the plane you have to glue together parts that you printed out and parts that you bought separately (carbon spars, hinges - they are not included as part of the sold product).
-Whole assembly process is described in higher detail in a build guide which can be downloaded on plane detail page.
-Another option is to watch assembly guide video.
+(carbon spars, hinges - they are not included as part of the sold product).
+Whole assembly process is described in higher detail in a build guide

 How to cover